David Stanley BEM

 David established The Music Man Project as a national charity to meet growing national and international demand for his accessible music service, not just for the learning-disabled community, but for other vulnerable groups too.
 David campaigns for the equal rights of disabled people to perform at the most prestigious and aspirational venues in the world.
 He trains his students to become valued musicians in society and composes original music for them to perform.
 His teaching is the basis of PhD research at the Royal College of Music and he has presented seminars at Berklee College’s ABLE Assembly in Boston, the Manhattan School of Music in New York and the UK’s National Music Mark Conference.
 David also delivered a spotlight session at the Inclusive and Supportive Education Conference (ISEC21), hosted by the University College of London Centre for Inclusive Education and the National Association of Special Educational Needs.

-David and his famous Music Man Project Global Ambassadors have delivered performance workshops to over 15,000 mainstream Primary School children, promoting understanding and acceptance of disability diversity to future generations.
+David and his famous Music Man Project Global Ambassadors have delivered performance workshops to over 17,000 mainstream Primary School children, promoting understanding and acceptance of disability diversity to future generations.
 His students opened the National Lottery’s 25th birthday TV advert (“Three is the Magic Number”) and they featured alongside Mr Motivator on BBC1 TV’s Morning Live.
-They sing Christmas Carols live on ITV’s Good Morning Britain annually and regularly perform at the Painted Hall in Greenwich and at the NEC in Birmingham for Naidex, Europe’s largest Disability Show.
+They sang Christmas Carols live on ITV’s Good Morning Britain and regularly perform at the Painted Hall in Greenwich and at the NEC in Birmingham for Naidex, Europe’s largest Disability Show.
 They opened World Mental Health Day at the Royal College of Psychiatrists, entertained tens of thousands of people at two London Marathons and welcomed the Queen’s Commonwealth Baton Relay to Southend.
+In June 2024, David and his ambassadors performed with the RAF to 20,000 people at the Royal Nova Scotia International Tattoo in Canada.
+In September 2024, they performed with Italian charity “AllegroModerato” in a joint concert in Milan.
 In January 2023, David took The Music Man Project to San Diego for a performance with the Royal Marines on board the iconic aircraft carrier, USS Midway.
 The trip also included a corporate workshop for TEAM LEWIS and performances at a children’s hospital and a High School.
 In March 2023, David and his Music Man Project Global Ambassadors performed Music is Magic at the Royal Albert Hall to 15,000 people across three concerts as special guests at the Royal Marines’ Mountbatten Festival of Music.
 They recieved a standing ovation at every performance, including from His Majesty King Charles.
-In June 2023 David and The Music Man Project Ambassadors delivered a music workshop to pupils from Westminster Primary Schools at Number 10 Downing Street, hosted by the Prime Minister’s wife, Mrs Murty.
-In November they performed at Speaker’s House in Westminster to mark UK Disability History Month 2023.
+In June 2023, they delivered a music workshop at Number 10 Downing Street.
+In November of the same year, they performed at Speaker’s House in Westminster to mark UK Disability History Month.
+In November 2024, David and his ambassadors received the King’s Award for Voluntary Service (KAVS) for transforming perceptions of learning-disabled people through music.

 In October 2021, David led tributes to his friend and Music Man Project charity president, Sir David Amess MP, following the brutal murder of the Southend West MP in Leigh-on-Sea.
 The Ambassadors performerd a special version of David’s song “Peace and Hope” at his funeral mass at Westminster Cathedral.
 After supporting Sir David as his Vice-Chair on the Southend City Status Bid committee, David became the Chair of the City Implementation Committee and then the ‘Town2City’ Partnership.
 David helped organise a special memorial concert for Sir David featuring The Music Man Project and his former musical theatre student, Lee Mead.
 David met His Majesty The King on the day Her Majesty The Queen officially awarded Southend City Status.